Address Intelligence understand how important your personal data is and we are committed to protecting and respecting your privacy.

 7. Your personal data rights and how to exercise them

 You have the right to request that Address Intelligence provide you with details of all the data we hold about you.
 We are obliged to tell you exactly what data we hold about you, and the source of that data.
-To exercise this right you must provide proof of ID and your postal address.
+To exercise this right you must provide us proof of ID and your postal address to ensure we only provide such data to the correct individual.

 You can request that we amend or correct any information that we hold about you and change your contact preferences at any time.